Meira Warshauer

 Learn about the Recording Read Reviews Listen and View the Score

 Bracha is a musical interpretation of the Jewish concept of blessing.
-The Hebrew word, bracha, is related to breicha, which means pool of water, or flowing stream.
+The Hebrew word bracha is related to breycha, which means pool of water, or flowing stream.
 In this composition, it is interpreted as a stream of Divine goodness flowing downward into the world.
-The opening gesture represents this stream of goodness in its flowing melodic descent.
-As the piece progresses and the blessing is received, other melodies emerge in response to this influx of goodness.
-Toward the end of the composition, the opening violin (or cello) melody turns upwards, as a blessing fully received on earth returns its flow (shefa) into the upper worlds (olamot).
+The opening gesture represents this stream in its flowing melodic descent.
+As the piece progresses and the blessing is received, other melodies emerge in response to this influx of grace.
+Toward the end of the composition, the opening melody turns upwards, as a blessing fully received on earth returns its flow (shefa) into the upper worlds (olamot).

 — Meira Warshauer